zauziii/my-previous-works/README.md

 ## About [my-learning](https://github.com/zauziii/my-learning)

 R is my most used tool.
 However, Python is also popular in the field of data analysis.
-In oreder to keep myself familiar with Python, I solved some virtual projects and pushed to this repository.
+In order to keep myself familiar with Python, I solved some virtual projects and pushed to this repository.